I spent 2 days in Barcelona and have put together the perfect Barcelona itinerary for anyone planning a short trip to this magnificent city in Spain.

-There are several beach bars and restaurants along the promenade which is one of the best places in Barcelona to have a seafood lunch, complemented with a cold glass of Cerveza or sangria at a reasonable price.
+There are several beach bars and restaurants along the promenade, one of the best places in Barcelona to have a seafood lunch, complemented with a cold glass of Cerveza or sangria at a reasonable price.

 Surfboards and stand-up paddleboards can also be rented along the beachfront if you wish to have some fun in the water!

-On Day 2, I highly recommend visiting Park Guell for sunrise or as early on in the day as you can to beat the crowds.
+On Day 2, I highly recommend visiting Park Guell for sunrise or as early on in the day as possible to beat the crowds.